How can I discourage my dog from running away?

-Pets should never be allowed to roam freely, and should be walked on a leash or let out into a fenced yard for bathroom breaks.
-Although electric fences keep some pets from running away, if a desirable object, such as another dog, a squirrel, the mailman, or children playing, lies on the other side, your pet may decide to risk it and run through.
-Put up a tall, sturdy fence that will prevent your pet from climbing or jumping over it to escape.
+Pets never should be allowed to roam freely and should be walked on a leash or let out into a fenced yard for bathroom breaks.
+Although electric fences keep some pets from running away, if something desirable is on the other side, such as another dog, a squirrel, the mailman, or playing children, your pet may decide to risk it and run through.
+Put up a tall, sturdy fence to prevent your pet from climbing or jumping over it to escape.
 Walk the fence perimeter daily to check for potential escape routes, such as holes, snow piles, and fallen branches.

 Teach your dog basic commands

-Teaching your dog to obey basic commands can come in handy if he decides to run after something that catches his eye.
+Teaching your dog to obey basic commands can come in handy if he decides to chase something that catches his eye.
 Most importantly, teach him the commands “come” and “stay.”
-Start with the word “come,” and reward your pet with praise and treats when he obeys.
+Start with “come” and reward your pet with praise and treats when he obeys.
 After he masters this command, ask him to stay in one spot by holding out your hand and saying “stay.”
-Expect your pet to stay for only a few seconds at the start, then work up to longer time periods and issuing the command from farther away.
+Expect your pet to stay for only a few seconds at the start, then work up to longer time periods, issuing the command from farther away.

 Pets with pent-up energy are more likely to run away, so provide exercise opportunities every day to stimulate him physically and mentally, such as: